ugol/ugol/content/home/experience.md

   Helping EMEA companies adopting event streaming and harnessing the power of real-time data

-  Solutions designed on top of:
+  Solutions built on top of:

   * Kafka Streaming
   * Data Design